New IACS Chairman Knut Ørbeck-Nilssen prioritises modernisation and transparency

 Photos of the press conference can be downloaded here.

 Dedicated to safe ships and clean seas, IACS makes a unique contribution to maritime safety and regulation through technical support, compliance verification and research and development.
-More than 90% of the world's cargo carrying tonnage is covered by the classification design, construction and through-life compliance Rules and standards set by the thirteen Member Societies of IACS.
+More than 90% of the world's cargo carrying tonnage is covered by the classification design, construction and through-life compliance Rules and standards set by the twelve Member Societies of IACS.
 Visit www.iacs.org.uk to learn more.

 Media contact - IACS: